 Before March 2022, the exemption only applied to an acquisition of an asset and did not include cash, use of an asset and free/cheap services.
-From March 2022, the full value of a qualifying long service award (exempt and taxable) must be reported against IRP5 code 3835.
-If the award does not qualify as a long service award as defined above, then the full award is taxable and must be reported against the relevant IRP5 code depending on the type of award.
+From March 2022, the full value of a long service award (exempt and taxable) must be reported against IRP5 code 3835, but if it is a cash award, it must be reported against IRP5 code 3622 (exempt and taxable).